louvain_communities#

 Find the best partition of a graph using the Louvain Community Detection Algorithm.

-The modularity gain obtained by moving an isolated node \(i\) into a community \(C\) can easily be calculated by the following formula (combining [1] [2] and some algebra):
+The modularity gain obtained by moving an isolated node \(i\) into a community \(C\) can be calculated by the following formula (combining [1] [2] and some algebra):

 \[\Delta Q = \frac{k_{i,in}}{2m} - \gamma\frac{ \Sigma_{tot} \cdot k_i}{2m^2}\]

-where \(m\) is the size of the graph, \(k_{i,in}\) is the sum of the weights of the links from \(i\) to nodes in \(C\), \(k_i\) is the sum of the weights of the links incident to node \(i\), \(\Sigma_{tot}\) is the sum of the weights of the links incident to nodes in \(C\) and \(\gamma\) is the resolution parameter.
+where \(m\) is the size of the graph; \(k_{i,in}\) is the sum of the edge weights from \(i\) to nodes in \(C\); \(k_i\) is the sum of the edge weights incident to node \(i\); \(\Sigma_{tot}\) is the sum of the edge weights incident to nodes in \(C\); and \(\gamma\) is the resolution parameter.
+Higher resolution produces smaller communities.
+Low resolution produces larger communities.

 \[\Delta Q = \frac{k_{i,in}}{m} - \gamma\frac{k_i^{out} \cdot\Sigma_{tot}^{in} + k_i^{in} \cdot \Sigma_{tot}^{out}}{m^2}\]

-where \(k_i^{out}\), \(k_i^{in}\) are the outer and inner weighted degrees of node \(i\) and \(\Sigma_{tot}^{in}\), \(\Sigma_{tot}^{out}\) are the sum of in-going and out-going links incident to nodes in \(C\).
+where \(k_i^{out}\), \(k_i^{in}\) are the outer and inner weighted degrees of node \(i\); \(\Sigma_{tot}^{in}\) and \(\Sigma_{tot}^{out}\) are the sum of in-going and out-going edge weights incident to nodes in \(C\).

 Be careful with self-loops in the input graph.
 These are treated as previously reduced communities – as if the process had been started in the middle of the algorithm.
 Large self-loop edge weights thus represent strong communities and in practice may be hard to add other nodes to.
-If your input graph edge weights for self-loops do not represent already reduced communities you may want to remove the self-loops before inputting that graph.
+If your input graph edge weights for self-loops do not represent already reduced communities you may want to remove the self-loops before using that graph.

 Parameters: